 - Blogging demands continuous efforts

-If you think that a blog will provide returns in just one day, you are misguided.
-Blogging requires time, energy and efforts to write, edit, rewrite, research, and sourcing relevant images for the blog.
-Moreover, your work does not end with publishing your article online; rather, you have to work hard to capture audience attention.
+You are misguided if you think a blog will provide returns in just one day.
+Blogging requires time, energy, and effort to write, edit, rewrite, research, and source relevant images for the blog.
+Moreover, your work does not end with publishing your article online; you must work hard to capture the audience’s attention.

-Be prepared to follow the latest marketing strategies to divert more traffic towards your niche.
+Be prepared to follow the latest marketing strategies to divert traffic toward your niche.

 - Be careful while choosing your niche

 There are millions of blogs online, and all of them are making efforts to rise higher.
-In this scenario, you have to work hard, be motivated and connect with other bloggers.
-Studies reveal that in order to succeed, bloggers need to pick the most effective niche.
+In this scenario, you have to work hard, be motivated, and connect with other bloggers.
+Studies reveal that to succeed, bloggers need to pick the most effective niche.

 First of all, you must have the desired level of knowledge about your niche so that you can write quality content.